Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 - What happens when a guest is expires?
 - Do we connect a pass to a persons record, or have it be it's own record type?

+I also considered simply providing an option for normal credentials to expire, but that would still require someone to create a credential for the guest (which would require them to be in the building already) which would ignores the problem that the guest/user needs a way to get into the building in the first place and that's the problem I was trying to solve.

 <h3>ワヤーフレーム</h3>

 <img src="/portfolio/GuestPass/invision_screenshot.jpg" width="720" alt="「InVision　FreeHand」のワヤーフレーム">